NourMalakeh/RateYourTeacher/README.md

 ### An app where students can rate their teachers.

-The website for teacher-rated by sending messages that their sender (the student) is hidden.
+The website for rating the teachers in schools by (the students).

 #### Features: